 Program Provides New Support, Networking, Mentorship and Events to Students from Underrepresented Backgrounds

-Representation by Gates Scholar Leaders who will liaise directly with law school departments on behalf of Gates Scholars community members
+- Representation by Gates Scholar Leaders who work directly with law school departments on behalf of Gates Scholars community members

-A directory of Gates Scholars who will help keep students on track with contact information, job opportunities, classes and mentorship options from upper-level Gates Scholars
+- A directory of Gates Scholars to help keep students on track with contact information, job opportunities, classes and mentorship options from upper-level Gates Scholars

 Law school is challenging, and the vision of the program is to help Gates Scholars build powerful and enjoyable networks and launch successful careers in the law.
 The Gates Scholars Program enhances the ties that can help students break through barriers and form lasting connections every semester they are in law school.

 The Gates Scholars Program is named in honor of E. Nathaniel Gates, a former Cardozo professor, who served at Cardozo from 1992 until his death in 2006.
 He was the first member of his immediate family to attend college and law school.
-He served as an advisor to important student initiatives and organizations, including the Diversity Coalition and the Black, Asian, and Latino Law Students Association, and at the time of his death was working on a sweeping examination of race in American law dating back to the colonial period.
+He served as an advisor to important student initiatives and organizations, including the Diversity Coalition and the Black, Asian, and Latino Law Students Association.